-The firewall can dial in using PPPoE and PPPoA with an external DSL modem.
+The firewall can dial in using PPPoE with an external modem and PPPoA on specific models with an internal DSL modem.
 The xDSL connection can be configured to be in Active or Standby Mode.
 In Standby Mode, the activation and subsequent monitoring of the link must be triggered externally.
 PPPoE/PPPoA requires no special configuration to the access network.
 Each PPP session learns the Ethernet address of the remote peer and creates a unique session identification (ID).

 Before You Begin

 - Connect the external xDSL modem supplied by your ISP to a port on the Barracuda NextGen Firewall F-Series.